Delta Rectified Flow Sampling for Text-to-Image Editing: Delta Rectified Flow Sampling (DRFS)

-We introduce Delta Velocity Rectified Flow (DVRF), a DDS-inspired method designed for text-to-image editing that explicitly minimizes the distillation sampling discrepancy between source and target prompts, mitigating the over-smoothing issue observed in RFDS.
+We introduce Delta Rectified Flow Sampling (DRFS), a DDS-inspired method designed for text-to-image editing that explicitly minimizes the distillation sampling discrepancy between source and target prompts, mitigating the over-smoothing issue observed in RFDS.

-\paragraph{Mitigating over-smoothing in RFDS.} We begin by revisiting a key design principle from DDS (Eq.~\eqref{eq:bg_dds}), which minimizes the difference between the velocities toward the source prompt $v_\theta(x_t^{src}) := v_\theta(x_t^{src}, t,\varphi^{src}))$ and target prompt $v_\theta(x_t^{tgt}) := v_\theta(x_t^{tgt}, t,\varphi^{tgt})$.
+\paragraph{Mitigating over-smoothing in RFDS.} We begin by revisiting a key design principle from DDS (Eq.~\eqref{eq:bg_dds}), which minimizes the difference between the velocities toward the source prompt $v_\theta(x_t^{\text{src}}) := v_\theta(x_t^{\text{src}}, t,\varphi^{\text{src}})$ and target prompt $v_\theta(x_t^{\text{tgt}}) := v_\theta(x_t^{\text{tgt}}, t,\varphi^{\text{tgt}})$.
 Building on this insight, one can define the energy function as:

-where $x_t^{tgt} = a_t x_0^{tgt} + b_t\varepsilon$ and $x_t^{src} = a_t x_0^{src} + b_t\varepsilon$ and ($a_t$, $b_t$) are rectified flow noise schedulers.
-By introducing a residual $r=v(x_t,t,\varphi)-\dot x_t$ for each respective $\varphi$, one can notice that RFDS energy function becomes $\mathbb{E}_{t, \varepsilon}(\|r^{tgt}\|^2)$. \eqref{eq:base_E_function}, in contrast, is the difference between residuals with respect to the target and source prompts, i.e., $\mathcal{E} = \mathbb{E}_{t,\varepsilon}\left[\left\| r^{tgt}-r^{src}\right\|^2 \right]$ (see Fig. ~\eqref{fig:oversmooth} and ~\eqref{fig:dds-gradients}).
+where $x_t^{\text{tgt}} = a_t x_0^{\text{tgt}} + b_t\varepsilon$ and $x_t^{\text{src}} = a_t x_0^{\text{src}} + b_t\varepsilon$ and ($a_t$, $b_t$) are rectified flow noise schedulers.
+By introducing a residual $r=v(x_t,t,\varphi)-\dot x_t$ for each respective $\varphi$, one can notice that RFDS energy function becomes $\mathbb{E}_{t, \varepsilon}(\|r^{\text{tgt}}\|^2)$. \eqref{eq:base_E_function}, in contrast, is the difference between residuals with respect to the target and source prompts, i.e., $\mathcal{E} = \mathbb{E}_{t,\varepsilon}\left[\left\| r^{\text{tgt}}-r^{\text{src}}\right\|^2 \right]$ (see Fig. ~\eqref{fig:oversmooth} and ~\eqref{fig:dds-gradients}).

 Consequently, the optimization only penalizes the differences between the source and target residuals, leaving the information common to both images essentially untouched.